Publications

 During cool, moist weather, these lesions expand rapidly into large, dark brown or black lesions, often appearing greasy (Figure 2).
 Leaf lesions also frequently are surrounded by a yellow chlorotic halo (Figure 3).

-Andy Robinson, NDSU/University of Minnesota
+Photo by Andy Robinson, NDSU/Univ of MN

 Figure 2.
-Late blight lesions expand rapidly into large, dark brown or black lesions, often
+Late blight lesions expand rapidly into large, dark brown or black lesions, often appearing greasy.
+(Andy Robinson, NDSU/University of Minnesota)

-Andy Robinson, NDSU/University of Minnesota
+Photo by Andy Robinson, NDSU/Univ of MN

 Figure 3.
 Leaf lesions frequently are surrounded by a yellow chlorotic halo.
+(Andy Robinson, NDSU/University of Minnesota)

-The lesions are not limited by leaflet veins, and as new infections occur and existing infections coalesce, entire leaves can become blighted and killed within just a few days.
+The lesions are not limited by leaf veins, and as new infections occur and existing infections coalesce, entire leaves can become blighted and killed within just a few days.
 The lesions also may be present on petioles and stems of the plant (Figure 4).

-Andy Robinson, NDSU/University of Minnesota
+Photo by Andy Robinson, NDSU/Univ of MN

 Figure 4.
 Late blight lesions may be present on petioles and stems of the plant, especially in new growth where moisture persists.
+(Andy Robinson, NDSU/University of Minnesota)

 During active growth, especially in cool, wet weather, a white mildew-appearing area is visible at the edge of the lesions (Figure 5) or along petioles (Figure 6).
 This is the area where the late blight pathogen actively is producing spores.
 As the weather changes to warm and dry, these lesions become dry, stop sporulating and become tan (Figure 7).

 Figure 5.
 During active late blight growth, especially in cool, wet weather, a white mildew-appearing area is visible at the edge of the lesions.
+(Eugenia Banks, Ontario Ministry of Agriculture and Food)

-Neil Gudmestad, NDSU
+Photo by Neil Gudmestad, NDSU

 Figure 6.
 Actively growing late blight can cause a white mildew-appearing area along petioles.
+(Neil Gudmestad, NDSU)

-Neil Gudmestad, NDSU
+Photo by Neil Gudmestad, NDSU

 Figure 7.
 Brown, dry lesions can develop following warm and dry weather.
+(Neil Gudmestad, NDSU)

 A pale green to yellow border often surrounds the lesions.
 Severely infected fields often produce a distinct odor.

-Eugenia Banks, Ontario Ministry of Agriculture and Food
+Photo by Eugenia Banks, Ontario Ministry of Agriculture and Food

-depressed areas that can vary considerably from brown to purplish of variable size on
+Figure 8.
+Late blight infection of tubers is characterized by irregularly shaped, slightly depressed areas that can vary considerably from brown to purplish of variable size on the skin.
+(Eugenia Banks, Ontario Ministry of Agriculture and Food)

 A tan to reddish-brown, dry, granular rot is found under the skin in the discolored areas and extending into the tuber usually less than ½ inch (Figure 9).
 The extent of the rotting in a tuber depends on the susceptibility of the cultivar, temperature and length of time after the initial infection.